 Glorious Summer Hanging Baskets

 Year after year The Greenhouse produces simply the finest hanging baskets.
-Packed full of compatible plants and brimming with flowers, the $25 price tag is unbeatable.
+Packed full of compatible plants and brimming with flowers, the price is always unbeatable.

 What makes our baskets the best?